 Doing your taxes involves more than just crunching numbers.
-It requires you to classify yourself based on your circumstances: how much income you make, if you’re married, if you have kids, etc. These sound like easy questions to answer, but sometimes the situation is more complicated.
+It requires you to classify yourself based on your circumstances: your income, if you’re married, if you have kids, etc. These sound like easy questions to answer, but sometimes the situation is more complicated.
 Get the facts and find out what your filing status is.

 You qualify for the Single status if you are not married, divorced, or legally separated from a spouse.
 You will get the standard deduction of $12,550.